LocationAuvergne region, France

 CollaboratorsAnna Checchi, Giorgio Davi’, Pascal Schaller, Christine Vergez

-From the architect.
+Text description provided by the architects.
 The Nature in the volcanic region of Auvergne has something definitely sacred.
 It seems to be invisibly linked with the idea of art.

 Our approach, as artists, is to search this specific nature in order to let the fear, the mystery, the metaphysical and spiritual questioning appears from the volcanic memory.